techwithradhika/React_Registration/README.md

 3. **Frontend Setup**:
    - In a new terminal Navigate to the "frontend" folder.
    - Install dependencies using "npm install".
-   - Start the React development server using "npm start", which will open the react frontend application in your browse.
+   - Start the React development server using "npm start", which will open the react frontend application in your browser.
-   - now you perform all the usage mentioned below .
+   - now you can perform all the usage mentioned below.

 ## Usage

 1. Access the frontend application by opening the URL displayed after starting the React development server.
 2. Fill out the registration form with valid information.
-3. Submit the form to register a new user.
+3. Submit the registration form to register a new user.
 4. View, update, or delete registered users data at API endpoints in "http://127.0.0.1:8000/docs" after starting uvicorn server.